We hold manuscripts and archives of pre-eminent poets, novelists and playwrights, and the archives of publishers and literary societies

 - Turret Books/Bernard Stone

 - Virago Press

 Theatre and performance

 See also our guides to Theatrical Archives and Manuscripts 1900 - present, the Lord Chamberlain’s Plays and the Modern Playscripts collection.

 What is available online?

 The Explore Archives and Manuscripts catalogue contains catalogue entries for literary archives and manuscripts.

 A selection of literary manuscripts and related personal papers have been digitised in full or in part on the Discovering Literature website: Shakespeare and Renaissance, Restoration and 18th Century, Romantics and Victorians, and 20th Century.

 What is available in our Reading Rooms?

-We don't generally allow access to uncatalogued material, but please contact the Manuscripts and Maps Reference Enquiry Team for further advice on this.
+We don't generally allow access to uncatalogued material, but please contact the Manuscripts Reference Enquiry Team for further advice on this.